 Customers demand a high-value buying experience.
 It needs to be personalized, quick, and responsive, and they want it anywhere.
 With businesses operating from multiple channels, we find them everywhere.
 The buying process is no more a linear pattern.
 It can be an advertisement on Instagram that can push a consumer toward the cart, a compelling Facebook pop-up, a TikTok influencer, a tweet, or a friend who has sent you a link.
 The inspiration to shop can be anywhere.

 69% of consumers expect businesses to offer new ways to get existing products/services. – Salesforce Research

-In today’s experience era, a single touchpoint strategy leaves channel-agnostic customers dissatisfied.
-They expect relevant, tailored, and consistent experience across all touchpoints and value creation stages.
+A single touchpoint strategy leaves channel-agnostic customers dissatisfied.
+They expect a relevant, tailored, consistent experience across all touchpoints and value creation stages.

 Multichannel retail is product-centric and allows consumers to engage around your products and let them make purchases from all the available channels; however, these channels are not integrated, thereby acting as separate purchase opportunities.

 Multichannel retail experience= Multiple channels + Separate channels

 Omnichannel vs. Multichannel retail – What is the difference?